strimzi/strimzi-kafka-operator/design/documentation-improvements.md

     * Reference
     * Procedure
 * Out of these, especially the procedure modules follow a predefined layout.
-* These modules are than assembled in _assemblies_ which create the 4 different documentation books.
+* These modules are then assembled in _assemblies_ which create the 4 different documentation books.
 * All these modules are currently stored only in few directories

-Across the documentation, different variables / placeholders are used which allow easily substituting.
+Across the documentation, different variables / placeholders are used which allow easy substituting.
 These are used in place of things which are often changing such as versions.
 But also on other places - for example instead of saying just `Strimzi`, the documentation uses the variable `{ProductName}`.